jpsbali/bp-wallet-grpc-spring/README.md

 * Spring BOOT based Client Which makes Concurrent Transaction Request via GRPC Stub over HTTP2 to BPWS.
 * The wallet client will emulate a number of users concurrently using the wallet.
 * The wallet client must connect to the wallet server over gRPC.
-* The client eliminating users doing rounds (a sequence of events).
+* The client simulates users doing rounds (a sequence of events).
 * Whenever a round is needed it is picked at random from the following list of available rounds

 #### Round A